Health Resources

 Most children with heart disease are no more prone to infections than any other children.
 Some however are likely to get chest infections - particularly those with holes in the heart (ASD, VSD, PDA).

-In addition some heart diseases are also associated with an immune deficiency and infections therefore are more common.
+In addition, some heart diseases are also associated with an immune deficiency, which can make infections more common.
 The majority of childhood infections are viruses and get better without antibiotics.
-In any case of doubt professional medical help should be sort and the doctor will decide if antibiotics are necessary.
+In any case of doubt professional medical help should be sought and the doctor will decide if antibiotics are necessary.

 Medication

-The majority of these medicine have been used for many years and are very safe but like all drugs side effects may occur - especially if there is another illness or a change in other medication.
-If unusual symptoms or side-effects occur whilst on medication it is important to inform the doctor immediately.
+The majority of these medicines have been used for many years and are very safe, but like all drugs, side effects may occur - especially if there is another illness or a change in other medication.
+If unusual symptoms or side effects occur while on medication, it is important to inform the doctor immediately.

 Pregnancy